 We Cannot Afford To Continue The Status Quo

 "Let's be honest: The system is broken.
-And you know it’s broken because you feel it every day—in the traffic, in the utility bills, in the feeling that your voice doesn't matter.
+And you know it’s broken because you feel it every day in the traffic, in the bills, in the feeling that your voice doesn't matter.
 This isn't the community we deserve.
+This moment demands new ideas, new energy, and new leadership.
 Together, we can change it."

 Meet Minja!

-- Revitalizing Our Communities: Led the Chinatown Redevelopment Plan, gathering over 700 survey responses and working with residents and small business owners to improve safety, traffic, and infrastructure.
+- Led the Clark County Chinatown Redevelopment Plan, where she gathered input from over 700 residents and small business owners to drive improvements in infrastructure, traffic, and public safety.

-- Protecting Our Public Lands: Mobilized neighbors to stop two federal bills that threatened to privatize 65,000 acres of public lands in Clark County, including areas near Blue Diamond Hill, Mountain’s Edge, Southern Highlands and Inspirada.
+- Mobilized the community to protect public lands, successfully defeated two federal bills that threatened to privatize 65,000 acres of public lands in Clark County, including areas near Blue Diamond Hill, Mountain’s Edge, Southern Highlands and Inspirada.

 Jobs and Economy